silvershop/silvershop-core/docs/en/ShoppingCart.md

 for example: "12 meters of rope", along with "5 meters of rope". or another example: "chicken soup" for delivery this week, along with "chicken soup" for delivery in two weeks

-The ecommerce module supports such products.
+The shop module supports such products.

 Making use of this requires: